 - Session 3: Demonstrate an effective crucial conversation.
 Demonstrate the ability to assess stakeholders in a given situation.

-- Session 7: Demonstrate an awareness of the nature of and challenges inherent in teams, and their role as team members.
+- Session 6: Use their individual Hogan profile results to identify their performance capabilities, challenges and core drivers, and how those impact others.
+Demonstrate an awareness of the nature of and challenges inherent in teams, and their role as team members.

-- Session 9: Demonstrate the ability to negotiate persuasively in a given situation.
+- Session 8: Demonstrate the ability to negotiate effectively in a given situation.

-- Session 10: Describe the process and skills required for moving from idea to funding to start up within Jefferson.
+- Session 10: Describe the entrepreneurial process and skills required for moving from new venture idea to start up within Jefferson.